 Local SEO (or search engine optimization) is the practice of making your business more prevalent in search results.
 Some of the tasks involved in boosting your online visibility take place on your actual website (on-page SEO) and others are to be done on other websites (off-page SEO).

-The list below includes 8 of the dankest SEO strategies for dispensaries to ever bless the cannabis industry.
+The list below includes 8 of the dankest SEO strategies for dispensaries to ever bless dispensary owners.

 Verify and Complete Your Google My Business Listing